Frank Stilwell: Acquitted for two murders

 While in Prescott, Frank worked at nearby Miller's Ranch.
 On October 18, 1877, newly hired cook Jesus Bega brought Frank tea instead of coffee, and after an argument Frank shot Bega through the lung, killing him.
 Frank was later acquitted on the grounds of self-defense.
 When Frank's brother Simpson left Arizona for Fort Davis, Texas Frank remained in Arizona.
 He worked as a teamster for C. H. "Ham" Light.

-Frank later staked a claim and worked a mine in Mohave County and on November 9, 1879, got into an argument over claim-jumping with Col. John Van Houten.
+Frank later staked a claim and worked a mine in Pima County and on November 9, 1879, got into an argument over claim-jumping with Col. John Van Houten.
 Van Houten was brutally beaten in the face with a rock and died.
 Frank Stilwell and James Cassidy were charged with his murder but escaped a grand jury indictment for lack of evidence.

 In the 1880 census he listed himself as 24 years old, and living in Charleston, occupation "keeping livery," and reported that he had been born in Texas.